Is there a document that tells me nearly everything I would ever want to know about uniforms?

 Find custom instructions by clicking on the tab below which best fits your situation.

 Show and parade uniforms: Miss Fisher will give you information about fittings.

 Shoes (a.k.a., Dinkles): During band camp.
 New students and anyone who needs new Dinkles will be measured by a representative from Final Touch, our uniform vendor.

-Tunics and bibs: During the first two days of band camp.
+Tunics and bibs: Preliminary fittings happened over the summer.
+Final fittings will take place during the first two days of band camp.

-New this year: The BRBB is sending all tunics and bibs that need hem changes to Alterations by Nadia.
+Again this year: All tunics and bibs that need hem changes will be sent to Alterations by Nadia.
 Families will not be required to make their own hemming changes.